ldtteam/MinecoloniesWiki/source/misc/configfile.md

 - Should players be allowed to use the /mc home command? - sets whether players can use the /mc home command.
 However, even with this enabled, only owners of the colony can use this command, as you can be an officer in multiple colonies.
 - Should players be allowed to use the /mc colony info command? - sets whether players can use the /mc colony info command.
 - Should players be allowed to use the /mc citizens kill command? - sets whether players can use the /mc citizens kill command.
-- Amount of attempts to find a safe random teleport - when using /mc rtp, NineColonies will try several locations to see if they're safe and not within a colony before teleporting you.
+- Amount of attempts to find a safe random teleport - when using /mc rtp, MineColonies will try several locations to see if they're safe and not within a colony before teleporting you.
 This sets the number of locations it will try.

 #### Claims Configuration

-- Maximum claim range for a colony - the max number of chunks that can be within a colony's [border](../../source/buildings/stonesmeltery).
+- Maximum claim range for a colony - the max number of chunks that can be within a colony's [border](../../source/systems/border).
 - Minimum distance between colonies - the minimum distance between two Town Halls, measured in chunks.
 - Initial claim size for colonies - the number of chunks (in radius) claimed when starting a new colony.
 - Should the min/max distance from spawn also affect colony placement? - sets whether the below two options have any effect.